MichaelAntonFischer/povo-de-satoshi-whitepaper/README.md

 ### 5. Team and Implementation

 The project will be carried out by a dedicated team committed to the principles of decentralization and transparency.
-Funds raised from token sales will be used for land acquisition, infrastructure development, and other necessary expenses.
+Funds raised from token sales will be used for marketing, infrastructure development, and other necessary expenses.

 ### 6. Final Considerations